-Bob would have turned 70 years old on November 1st.
-This day used to be a happy day and a time to celebrate.
-I'm sure Bob would still want it to be.
-Anyway, I have decided to post a song that he played at my house, in honor of his birthday.
-This goes out to his sister Joyce on this special day.
+This goes out to Bob's sister Joyce.
 He wrote it on the spot on the day of her wedding, and sang it for them during the wedding.
 It's called, "Without a Woman".
 He never recorded it.

 He was nice enough to come over and play some songs for us for my birthday this particular night.
 He came straight to Fort Collins after working all day in Denver.

 Jerry Corbetta, founding member, lead singer and keyboard player for Sugarloaf passed away on September 16, 2016 after a long illness.
 He was an excellent musician, a good friend and so much more.
 He will definitely be missed.

 Above photo taken by Les at Waterfest in Oshkosh, WI on July 31, 1997..

 Jerry's mom had passed away on this day but he still put on an excellent performance with the Classic Rock All Stars.
 Much more information about Jerry's career can be found on the pages on this site by clicking here.

 I would like to thank everyone that came out to Bob's Memorial Picnic on July 24th.
 It was a nice gathering and a fun time!

 Photo taken by Les at The Little Bear in Evergreen, CO on 10/21/01.